Redemptions

 Discounts’ application rules

-Requested order – this is the default order in which the redeemables are sent in the request.
+Requested order – this is the default order in which the incentives are sent in the request.
 In some campaigns, this tier hierarchy can be defined in the dashboard.
 Otherwise, the default order of the request is applied.

 Category hierarchy – the request is sent in the order of category hierarchy and rank, as defined by the hierarchy (number) when creating a new category in a campaign.
-If the redeemables do not have a category, their order will not change.
+If the incentives do not have a category, their order will not change.

 Limit settings for stackable discounts API

-Maximum count of valid exclusive promotions to apply in a request – this provides the same function as the Maximum count of valid promotions to apply in a request, but only for the redeemables with Never Stackable (exclusive) stacking eligibility.
+Maximum count of valid exclusive promotions to apply in a request – this provides the same function as the Maximum count of valid promotions to apply in a request, but only for the incentives with Never Stackable (exclusive) stacking eligibility.

 Campaigns stacking eligibility